yogitasn/Springboard-Step-6-Scale-Your-Prototype/2 - data processing/README.md

 ![Alt text](Screenshot/Databricks_cluster.PNG?raw=true "DatabricksCluster")

 ```
-Follow the instructions in the below URL and setip databricks-connect that enables pyspark code on local machine to be executed on Databricks cluster
+Follow the instructions in the below URL and setup data bricks-connect that enables pyspark code on the local machine to be executed on Databricks cluster
 * Reference: https://docs.databricks.com/dev-tools/databricks-connect.html
-    * Your Spark job is planned in local but executed on the remote cluster
+    * Your Spark job is planned locally but executed on the remote cluster
     * Allow the user to step through and debug Spark code in the local environment

-* databricks-connect==7.3.5 (Matching with the cluster type of 7.3.1 LTS)
+* data bricks-connect==7.3.5 (Matching with the cluster type of 7.3.1 LTS)
 * Configuration
     * The trick is one cannot mess up the delicate databricks-connect and pyspark versions
     * The Python version on local and databricks cluster should match i.e. Python 3.7.5